 Cosmetic Anti-Wrinkle Consultation: Complimentary.

-Procedures including excisions and biopsies: A full list of prices is available by contacting our reception staff.
+Cosmetic skin and other procedures: A full list of prices is available by contacting our reception staff.

 Pension Card Holders: Receive discounted fees, a full list is available from reception.